wendywarren/ac-type/_kb/variable-fonts.md

 ---
-layout: default
+layout: type
-serial: level-3-type-trivia-subpage-variable-fonts
+serial: kb-subpage-variable-fonts
 Links: |
   - [Variable Fonts.com](https://www.variable-fonts.com/about)
   - [Can I use variable fonts on the web](https://caniuse.com/variable-fonts)
   - [More about Variable Fonts](https://web.dev/variable-fonts/)
 ---
-### What Are They?
+### Variable Fonts

 Variable fonts are a new file format based on OpenType that allows the user to control all the design variants, called *axis*.
 There's weight, width, italic, slant and optical size.
 Apple, Adobe, Microsoft and Google all worked on the development of the format.